466,000 Mississippi children to get P-EBT benefits for Fall 2022 - NewsBreak

 P-EBT benefits can be used to purchase SNAP-eligible foods in stores that accept EBT cards.
 All eligible children will be issued a new P-EBT card.
 For K-12 students, the card will be mailed to the address provided by the child’s 2021-22 school district.
 For SNAP under six children, the card will be mailed to the family’s most updated address on file with the SNAP program.

-Completing an application for free or reduced-price lunch during the 2022-23 school year will not make a child eligible for the 2022 P-EBT benefits.What do different school bus lights mean?
+Completing an application for free or reduced-price lunch during the 2022-23 school year will not make a child eligible for the 2022 P-EBT benefits.Stay safe going back to school with these Red Cross tips

 Before benefits can be distributed, MDHS and MDE must: